godotengine/godot-docs/tutorials/navigation/real_time_navigation_3d.rst

 define parts of the world that can be navigated around by navigation agents.

-To create a navigation region add the :ref:`Navigation<class_Navigation>` node to a 3D scene, then add a :ref:`NavigationMeshInstance<class_NavigationMeshInstance>` as child of the navigation node.
+To create a navigation region add the :ref:`NavigationMeshInstance<class_NavigationMeshInstance>` node to a 3D scene.
 Next in the inspector for that mesh create or add a :ref:`NavigationMesh<class_NavigationMesh>`.
 The navmesh contains options for how it will be generated when it's baked.
 The geometry options control which nodes, and types of nodes, are used to bake the mesh.
 A full